The ASHRAE Handbook is published in a series of four volumes, one of which is revised each year, ensuring that no volume is older than four years.

 An Evaluation of the Actual Energy Performance of Small Office and K-12 School Buildings Designed in Accordance with the 30% ASHRAE Advanced Energy Design Guides

 Compare Energy Utilization Indices (EUIs; site energy use per unit area per year), normalized based on standard hours of operation and plug load energy use, for a sample of small office and K-12 school buildings designed in accordance with the first (30%) ASHRAE AEDGs to the modeled EUIs of small office and K-12 school buildings in the same climate zone that meet the requirements of ASHRAE Standard 90.1-1999.
 The normalized EUIs of a “control group” of buildings designed in accordance with Standard 90.1-1999 will also be calculated and compared to those of the buildings designed in accordance with the AEDGs.
-A copy of the work statement can be found here.
+More information on this research project (and all ASHRAE research projects) can be found here.

 TC 2.8 recently had WS-1814 approved on Actual Energy Performance of Secondary Schools and Medium Offices Designed to Comply with ASHRAE Standard 90.1-2010